delerus/SharpSevenZip-PPMd-archiver/Api/README.md

 ## Usage Examples

-See the `ApiExample` class for complete examples of using the API.
+See the `ApiExample` class for complete examples of using the API, including:

+- Compressing a single file
+- Compressing multiple files
+- Decompressing an archive
+- Using asynchronous operations
+- Using automatic operation detection